 You artist people are amazing.
 I understand you have murals in the boys’ bedrooms?

 Yes.
-I grew up in Willow Park, so I painted Pike’s Peak on one wall of the kid’s rooms, and it feels like home.
+I grew up in Woodland Park, so I painted Pike’s Peak on one wall of the kid’s rooms, and it feels like home.
 I painted the Matterhorn on another wall.
-When the kids are older, they can paint over them if they want, if they’ve grown out of it.
+When the kids are older, they can paint over them if they want.

 Do you think you’ll give them a wall?